Two messages

 No excuse

-Recently we received messages from the planet Mars in the form of photographs from the NASA Martian rover Curiosity.
-Psalm 19 contains two messages from God
+Recently the world received messages from the planet Mars that came in the form of photographs taken by Curiosity, the NASA Mars Rover.
+Psalm 19 contains two messages from God, about His power and His love.

 God’s power

-The songwriter personifies the universe: “The heavens declare the glory of God; the skies proclaim the work of His hands.
+In the first, the songwriter, David, personifies (gives human attributes to) the universe: “The heavens declare the glory of God; the skies proclaim the work of His hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words to the ends of the world” (Ps.
 19:1-4aNIV).
-When David was a shepherd, he lived outdoors and would have admired the sun, moon and stars (Ps.
+When David was a shepherd, he lived outdoors and would have seen God’s creation power in the sun, moon and stars (Ps.
 8:3; 19:4b-6).

 God’s love

-When the songwriter turns to describe Scripture (which at that time comprised portions of the Old Testament written before 1000BC), he changes the title of God from “El” (Strong’s #410) the powerful One behind creation, to “Yahweh” (#3068) the personal loving One who cares for His chosen people.
-Scripture is a written message from God.
+When the songwriter David turns to describe Scripture (which at that time comprised portions of the Old Testament written before 1000BC), he changes the title of God from “El”, which means the powerful One behind creation (Strong’s #410), to “Yahweh”, which means the personal loving One who cares for His chosen people (#3068).
+Scripture is a written message from God to us: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that all God’s people may be thoroughly equipped for every good work (2 Tim.
+3:16-17).

-What is the message of Scripture?
-David’s Scripture largely contained God’s dealings with the Jews and their ancestors.
-He said that they were refreshing, and they provided wisdom, joy, insight and warnings (Ps.
+David’s Scripture message largely contained God’s dealings with the Jews and their ancestors.
+He said that His words were “refreshing” and “wise”, “giving joy” and “light” and “great reward” (Ps.
 19: 7-11).
 In particular, God made covenants with the children of Israel in the days of Abraham, Moses and David (Gen. 12:2-3; Ex.
 19-24; Lev.; 2 Sam.
 7:5-16).
-In this He showed His love for them – although they would reject Him, He would not reject them (Lev.
+In these He showed His love for them.
+Although they would reject Him, He would not reject them (Lev.
 26:43-44).
-By reading the Old Testament, it is evident that God lovingly cared for His people, the descendants of Abraham.
+When we read the Old Testament, it becomes evident that God lovingly cares for His people, the descendants of Abraham.
+When we read the New Testament we discover this same care is ours as Christians.

 Lessons for us